RemyTek/osdf/docs/style.md

 - Line size
   A screen that can contain more than 150 or 160 characters easily with huge characters.
 Don't restrict it to 80.
 - Tab size
-  Indentation width of 4 spaces.
+  Indent with tabs, with a width of 4 spaces.
 - Everything else:
   Use the `clang-format` file.
 ```